2023 Most Popular Funeral & Mortuary Science Bachelor's Degree Trade Schools

 While working on their Bachelor's Degree, mortuary science majors at UCO accumulate an average of around $24,928 in student debt.

-Read full report on Funeral & Mortuary Science at University of Central Oklahoma
+Full Funeral & Mortuary Science at University of Central Oklahoma Report

-With a ranking of #6, University of Minnesota - Twin Cities did quite well on this year’s most popular schools for funeral & mortuary science students working on their bachelor’s degree.
-UMN Twin Cities is a fairly large public school located in the large city of Minneapolis.
+University of Minnesota - Twin Cities did quite well in this year’s ranking of the most popular places for funeral & mortuary science students to get a bachelor’s degree.
+It came in at #6 on the list.
+UMN Twin Cities is a very large public school located in the city of Minneapolis.

 Women make up 67% of the mortuary science majors at the school.